danielrogowski/evilcrawl/README.md

 ### other stuff

+* higher unique spawn rate to offset some branch changes which make the game easier
 * short blades and long blades are renamed to thrusting blades and slashing blades.
 (I couldn't stand the rapier being a short blade.)
 * blade hands is cleaving despite it being strong enough already, because it is also inflexible (no ranged combat and harder to cast as long as transformed) and completely offensive minded
 * put claws in place of horns regarding beastly appendage